Multiple sclerosis (MS): supporting nerve health through root cause resolution

 MS treatment – the conventional approach

-Conventional treatments of multiple sclerosis in Australia provide management of symptoms as part of a plan developed by your healthcare professionals that may include a multiple sclerosis specialist.
+Conventional treatments of multiple sclerosis in Australia provide management of symptoms as part of a plan developed by your healthcare professionals that may include a neurologist.
 Generally, this involves the use of medications including:

-• Immunotherapies (Disease Modifying Therapies), a variety of about 16 drugs which may slow the severity and frequency of attacks to the nervous system, and are often prescribed for people with relapsing remitting MS
+- Immunotherapies (Disease Modifying Therapies), a variety of about 16 drugs that may slow the severity and frequency of attacks to the nervous system, and are often prescribed for people with relapsing-remitting MS

 Rehabilitation may be part of the treatment plan to learn to adapt to altered mobility or levels of function, such as physiotherapy, and speech pathology.